Poetry

 The Fall I scratch and claw, the maw below in frenzy for the fall, their gnashing teeth beneath my toes, my flesh to gore and maul.
 Each day arises, flying past, too swift to stop or slow, distraught, I walk the broken path, my reckoning for show.
 So take me back, my slackened eyes to days before this wreck, a carefree year, no fear to mind nor fate to concede yet.
 Should she still save a way for me to blunder on alone, may mercy leave her grievance be and skin upon my bones.

-My Mask My mask was made with best intents, to mend a scar I could not see, in time, reduced to such a form I lost what heart was left in me.
-Should I disdain, be lost or dead before this curse may be removed, remember me in days gone by, my countenance once more anew.
+Days Gone By My mask was made with best intents, to mend a scar I could not see, in time, reduced to such a form it stole what heart was left in me.
+Should I disdain, be lost or dead before this blight may be removed, remember me in days gone by, my countenance once more anew.

 To Those Who Knew Me To those who knew me long ago, before the world drew one last breath, I sicken at the endless show and writhe at the foregone contest.
 Despite this shame, I still partake, a lure and line, the only needs, some twist of truth, a weakness raised, each time beseeching me to speak.
 Could I atone for each past ruse, reclaim some pride I left for naught, no friend would suffer the excuse nor foe the battle that they sought.
 Was it within me, all this time, to be drawn forth and set ablaze, I hope you know, it would so shine to clear my name and end my days.